-During the financial year ended December 31, 2019 and the interim period ended March 31, 2020, the Company had negative operating cash flow because its revenues did not exceed its operating expenses.
+During the financial year ended December 31, 2020, the Company had negative operating cash flow because its revenues did not exceed its operating expenses.
 In addition, as a result of the Company's business plans for the development of its services, the Company expects cash flow from operations to be negative until revenues improve to offset its operating expenditures.
 The Company's cash flow from operations may be affected in the future by expenditures incurred by the Company to continue to develop its products and services.